Anti-inflammatory foods to help endometriosis

 Many of these inflammatory foods are responsible for causing endo belly which is a painful and distressing symptom suffered by many with endometriosis.
 Stress can also make symptoms worse and can cause a flare, so reducing stress can also help along with diet changes.

-As well as reducing your intake of inflammatory foods, it can help to change your diet to include foods that can actually help to fight or reduce inflammation.
+As well as reducing your intake of inflammatory foods, it can help to focus on foods that can actually help to fight or reduce inflammation.
 The food groups that help to reduce inflammation also have additional health benefits by providing quality nutrition with vitamins, minerals, essential fatty acids and amino acids.

 Anti-inflammatory foods you can add to your diet